Ice Growth: Thin to Thick

 The following graphs are based on a formula proposed George Ashton in 1989.
 It covers both thin and thick ice.
 The 100+ year old Stephan solution works well with an adjustment coefficient of 0.5 to 0.8 for thicker ice or very cold conditions but dramatically overestimates the growth rate of thin ice and less severe temperatures.
 The Stephan solution does not factor in the heat transfer capacity of the air over the ice sheet but the Ashton formula does.
 Neither directly factors in radiational cooling, solar heating, wind, snowcover and other factors that can affect ice growth rates however by using adjustment coefficients they approximate the effect of some of these factors.
 The following charts show calculated growth rates for different periods of time.
 This can be handy for making a rough guess of growth over time at a constant temperature.
 As always, actual measurements of thickness trump estimated numbers.

 Reality is more complicated.
 The temperature is rarely constant for more than a few hours.
-Radiational cooling on a clear night with low humidity can be the major part of the cooling effect (thin ice grows at above freezing temperatures in this situation).
+Radiational cooling on a clear night can be the major part of the cooling effect (thin ice grows at above freezing temperatures in this situation).
 Sun angle is a big factor as is the presence or lack of sun, especially later in the season.
 Cold wind increases heat removal from the top of the ice.
 Snow is a very effective insulator and it dramatically slows growth.
 Slush on the surface or as a layer within the ice sheet (layered ice) stops growth on the bottom of the ice sheet until the slush layer is fully frozen.